The task is to block all non-SSH connections. My motivation for this was that when I checked /var/log/auth.log

 These are probably services you have installed (ex: NGINX for web server).
 I recommend enabling ALL OF THEM, including OpenSSH.

-1sudo ufw allow OpenSSH
+1sudo ufw allow OpenSSH2sudo ufw allow NGINX

 In addition, enable incoming connections to port 22 on Tailscale: